Confidently pre-plan every feature your website might include?

 …Knowing which of those nine skills you’re good at… and which you’re not (so you can decide whether to call in reinforcements).

-…Creating a realistic budget for your website – start to post-launch – so you’re prepared for the inevitable hiccups, contingencies, and disasters.
+…Creating a realistic budget for your website – start to post-launch – so you’re prepared for the inevitable hiccups.

 …Knowing what questions to ask vendors – and what answers to expect – so you avoid scoundrels and hire a talented, trustworthy team who “gets” your vision and translates it into a compelling website.